 Social Security taxes are withheld from the paychecks of all employees working in the United States up to the allowable maximums.
-Social Security tax is based on a flat percentage of salary and does not allow for deductions from your income like the income tax system, so refunds due to overpayment are rare.
+Social Security tax is based on a flat percentage of salary and does not allow for deductions from your income like the income tax system, so a Social Security tax refund due to overpayment is rare.
 However, in some cases, a worker may pay too much in Social Security taxes and may be able to claim a credit for this overpayment and potentially receive a refund.

 If you work for more than one employer you could potentially have too much Social Security tax withheld from your paycheck.
 Each employer must withhold the prescribed amount without respect to any other job you have.
 If you earned $120,000 per year in one job, that employer has already withheld the maximum amount in tax from you.
 If you work for another employer and earned $50,000, the second employer has withheld $2,100 too much, and you will need to claim a credit on your tax return.

 Form 1040, line 71 is where you can claim a credit for your overpayment.
 Add up the amounts from each of your Form W-2s for Social Security taxes withheld, and subtract the maximum Social Security tax possibly owed for that year, as specified in the Form 1040 instructions, from that amount.
 The remaining amount is what you overpaid and is the amount of the Social Security tax credit you receive.

 Social Security Liability and Credits